iteraplan is a client/server application. This chapter describes the requirements on both the client and the server side.

 Before installing the application with the iteraplan Installer utility, you must first install a compatible Java runtime environment (JRE).
 The JRE is also a prerequisite for running the Tomcat servlet engine.
 The application supports the Java runtime environments by Oracle.
 JREs from other vendors are not tested and not supported, although they might work.

-Verify that the Java /bin folder is included in the PATH environment variable (or Path - environment variables are not case sensitive in Windows).
+Please verify that the Java /bin folder is included in the PATH environment variable (or Path - environment variables are not case sensitive in Windows).
 In addition, the environment variable JRE_HOME (alternatively: JAVA_HOME) must be set to the installation folder of the Java runtime or development environment.
 You can check the current environment variable values by running

 set in a command line window.